cdhsausageboy/osu-wiki/wiki/Tournaments/OTMT/2022/en.md

 ### General rules

 1. The tournament is a 1v1 osu!taiko match; highest score wins.
-2. ScoreV2 with the Head-to-Head option will be used .
+2. ScoreV2 with the Team VS option will be used.
 3. The score format of each round is as listed below:

 | Round	| Format | Points to Win |